 Z. “Surfacing Material” means material that is sprayed-on, troweled-on, or otherwise applied to surfaces including, but not limited to, acoustical plaster on ceilings, paints, fireproofing material on structural members, or other material on surfaces for decorative purposes.

 AA.
-“Suspect Asbestos-Containing Material” means material that has historically contained asbestos including, but not limited to, surfacing material, thermal system insulation, roofing material, fire barriers, gaskets, flooring material, and cement siding.
+“Suspect Asbestos-Containing Material” means material that has historically contained asbestos including, but not limited to, surfacing material, thermal system insulation, roofing material (excluding asphault shingles), fire barriers, gaskets, flooring material, and cement siding.
 Suspect asbestos-containing material must be presumed to be asbestos-containing material unless demonstrated otherwise (e.g. as determined using the method specified in the EPA publication, Method for the Determination of Asbestos in Building Materials, EPA/600/R-93/116, July 1993).

 AB.
 “Thermal System Insulation” means material applied to pipes, fittings, boilers, tanks, ducts, or other structural components to prevent heat loss or gain.